deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 * * *

 **Date Point: 4y11m1w AV**
 **Folctha Colony, Cimbrean, the Far Reaches.**

 ***Adam Arés***

-“*Happy Birthday!!*”
+"*Happy Birthday!!"*

 The now familiar soreness and weakness in Adam’s legs were promptly forgotten when he found Ava and his dad waiting for him in the front room, and a wrapped present and some cards on the table.
 Not to mention the cake.

-“Seventeen years.”
+"Seventeen years."
 Gabriel said, hauling himself upright and giving Adam a heartfelt hug.
-“It’s been a wild ride, *amigo*.”
+"It’s been a wild ride, *amigo*."

-“*Así es la vida*.”
+"*Así es la vida*."
 Adam returned the hug.
-“I thought you were back on Earth for the Lehmann case?”
+"I thought you were back on Earth for the Lehmann case?"

-“And miss this?
-I’d have beat them out the way with my cane if they’d tried to make me stay.”
+"And miss this?
+I’d have beat them out the way with my cane if they’d tried to make me stay."
 Gabriel scoffed.

-“*Gracias*.”
+"*Gracias*."
 Adam meant it, too.
 He sat down next to Ava, who kissed him lightly on the cheek.
-“Presents?
-I’m not used to birthday presents.”
+"Presents?
+I’m not used to birthday presents."

-“You’re not?”
+"You’re not?"
 Ava asked.

-“Well, Christmas in three days, usually I just get a big Christmas present, you know?”
+"Well, Christmas in three days, usually I just get a big Christmas present, you know?"

-“Well, what do you get the man who’s leaving everything behind?”
+"Well, what do you get the man who’s leaving everything behind?"
 Gabriel asked.

-“…good question.”
+"…good question."
 Adam said, eyeing the gifts.
 Gabriel just grinned and lit the candles—two large numbers, rather than a field of seventeen small ones.
-“Blow them out and you’ll see.” he promised.
+"Blow them out and you’ll see." he promised.

 Adam dutifully did so, and Ava slid the gifts in front of him as Gabriel set about cutting the cake.

-“That one’s from the school.” she said as Adam selected it.
+"That one’s from the school." she said as Adam selected it.
 He fingered the odd, lumpy package for a second, then gave up on identification and ripped it open.

-“Sandals and a…toiletries bag?”
+"Sandals and a…toiletries bag?"
 He opened it and peered inside, finding an assortment of hygiene products and some deodorant.

-“They did some research and apparently you’ll need all of those in training.”
+"They did some research and apparently you’ll need all of those in training."
 Ava explained.

-“Huh.
-Thoughtful of them.”
+"Huh.
+Thoughtful of them."
 Adam set them aside, pleased with the gift.

 Ava gave him an embarrassed smile when he opened her gift.
-“You’re allowed so little and…y’know, the school had already got you everything, so, I, uh…kind of donated to charity in your name.” she confessed.
-“I’m sorry.”
+"You’re allowed so little and…y’know, the school had already got you everything, so, I, uh…kind of donated to charity in your name." she confessed.
+"I’m sorry."

-“WaterAid?”
+"WaterAid?"
 Adam read the card.

-“Yeah.
-They say the amount I gave should save a few lives…” she smiled nervously.
+"Yeah.
+They say the amount I gave should save a few lives…" she smiled nervously.

 Adam kissed her.
-“Good gift.” he reassured her, and selected the card from Gabriel.
+"Good gift." he reassured her, and selected the card from Gabriel.

 A photograph fell out of it when he opened it.
 When he picked it up, his mouth opened slightly.
-“How did you–?”
+"How did you–?"

-“Facebook.”
+"Facebook."
 Gabriel said.
-“Kind of a…reminder of more innocent days.”
+"Kind of a…reminder of more innocent days."

 Adam nodded, realising that it was the first time he’d seen his own mother’s face in months.
 Luiza Arés *nee* Ortega hadn’t been an easy